MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/get-aksedgedeploymentinfo.md

 ## Description
 Gets AksEdge deployment information.
-The function returns networking and node information, and ARC connectivity status and name for the cluster of the local AksEdge deployment.
+The function returns networking, node and Arc connectivity status and name for the cluster of the local AksEdge deployment.

 ## Next steps